johnridesabike/bikewalklife/posts/2020/10/it-s-time-to-do-something-about-car-advertising.md

 - Mobility Lab
 - " Andy Furillo"
 - media
+excerpt: >
+  Car advertisements are everywhere.
+Until now, there hasn’t been much public discussion about them.
+Andy Furillo, writing for Mobility Lab, argues that it’s time to change that.

 ---
 Car advertisements are everywhere.
 Until now, there hasn’t been much public discussion about them.
 [Andy Furillo, writing for Mobility Lab, argues that it’s time to change that](https://mobilitylab.org/2020/10/08/the-case-for-reigning-in-car-advertising/):